lil-lab/touchdown/README.md

 You can construct your Gaussian smoothed target from the `*_center` click positions or contact us for cached targets.

 ## Image features and panoramas
-To download the panoramas, please request through the [https://sites.google.com/view/streetlearn/code?authuser=0](StreetLearn) environment and the [https://sites.google.com/view/streetlearn/touchdown?authuser=0](Touchdown dataset page).
+To download the panoramas, please use the [StreetLearn](https://sites.google.com/view/streetlearn/code?authuser=0) environment.
+You can request access to the panoramic images by filling out the form in [StreetLearn Dataset](https://sites.google.com/view/streetlearn/dataset?authuser=0).
+More details and code to come in [Touchdown Dataset](https://sites.google.com/view/streetlearn/touchdown?authuser=0).

 ## License